miklevin/MikeLev.in/_posts/2024-12-23-gaining-traction.md

 leaning into whatever power-tools and shortcuts are out there, which happens to be GitHub Pages right now for fast, virtually free static site hosting.

+## The Power of Flexibility

 With this attitude that particular publishing tech doesn't matter, you give up a ton in terms of server-side code (which is actually my thing when server-side means localhost, haha!), but it's all about a type of resilience and unstoppability.
 One tool not right?
 No problem, pivot just a bit and use another.
 That tool not right?
 Pivot and retry.
 Something will fit.
 Just don't invest your habits, muscle memory and career there.

+## Unix Pipeline Philosophy

 Those things are like the end of a Unix pipe command.
 Source data at the left, and progressively less important and more interchangable transforms to the right.
 Things to the left matter most, the markdown files in this case.
 It's the original data.
 And yes while it does get littered with Jekyll-specific (the static site generator tool GitHub Pages uses), even that can be programatically transformed and cleansed if something other than Jekyll needs to be used.
 You try to separate the data layer from the presentation layer as much as you can, but they have to couple somewhere, and with Jekyll, it's through YAML topmatter and with Shopify-style Liquid template tags.
 Not my preference, but a solid 80/20-rule compromise.

+## Next Steps and New Horizons

+Okay, so I have a few days coming up with the holidays where I can use this gaining of traction to really dig in and drive things to the next step.
+I really should finish out the implementation, or rather application of, the pipeline system I incorporated into my generic web framework based on FastHTML.
+But I feel the appeal of something called the Hyprland window manager.
+It's one of those cool kid technologies that popped up and is getting momentum and happens to specifically target NixOS (along with Arch Linux), and I'm finding it too hard to resist.
+It will require the activating of a new high performance graphics library called Wayland, which could be its own can of worms.
+And it risks the loss of the gaining traction.
+But I can afford it, and it could be fundamental to how I work with lots of forever-forward habit and muscle memory ramifications, so I'm going to give it a try.